qmk/qmk_firmware/keyboards/handwired/hillside/46/keymaps/default/readme.md

 Some of its key features are:

-- An inverted-T arrow cluster on the base layer.
 - Numbers and symbols along the top row of their layers for familiarity.
 - Comfortable modifier and function or symbol combinations on the non-base layers using modifiers on the home row of the symbol and number/function layers.
 - A layer with both navigation and editing keys allows document editing without leaving the layer.